Frequency control modes (with Hybrid EMS)

 Frequency sensitive mode (FSM)

 In this mode, the active power is also adjusted according to a defined P(f) curve to provide the ancillary service frequency containment reserves (FCR, also known as primary control reserves).
-LFSM-O and LFSM-U have priority over FSM.
-Frequency sensitive mode (FSM) is relevant if:
+Thus, FSM is only relevant if your system participates in the electricity balancing market.
+Compared to the LFSM-O and LFSM-U modes, FSM mode is usually active during smaller frequency deviations.
+In case of overlap LFSM-O and LFSM-U have priority over FSM.

 When setting FSM on the blue’Log, consider the following: